 Appreciation of the natural world, enhanced by knowledge of science and the arts.

-A willingness to imagine experience from perspectives other than one’s own.
+A willingness to imagine perspectives other than one’s own.

 A sense of ethical responsibility.

 While this can – and will – be amended by individual faculty, such a list should be part of an academic’s rhetorical arsenal.
 Its appeal lies in its inviolability: who would disagree with any of these ideas?
 And that is what is needed, an endorsement of an authentic college education, with its compassion and rigor intact, unmediated by the profit motive.